 You can have an interpreter.

-You, your representative, family members and caregivers can ask for a certified and qualified health care interpreter.
-You can also ask for sign language and written interpreters or auxiliary aids and services.
+You, your representative, family members and caregivers can ask for a certified or qualified health care interpreter.
+You can also ask for sign language and written translations or auxiliary aids and services.
 These services are free.

-Tell your provider’s office if you need an interpreter at your visit.
+Tell [CCO Name] and your provider’s office if you need an interpreter.
 Tell them what language or format you need.
-Learn more about certified Health Care Interpreters at Oregon.gov/OHA/EI.
+You can also ask [CCO Name] for an “I speak” card that you can use at visits.

 If you need help, please call us at [555-555-5555] or call OHP Client Services at 800-273-0557 (TTY 711).

-If you do not get the interpreter help you need from [CCO Name], call the state’s Language Access Services Program coordinator at 844-882-7889, TTY 711 or email: LanguageAccess.Info@odhsoha.oregon.gov.
+If you do not get the help you need from [CCO Name], you can make a complaint or call the Oregon Health Authority’s Public Civil Rights Hotline at 844-882-7889, TTY 711 or email: oha.publiccivilrights@odhsoha.oregon.gov.

 Our nondiscrimination policy

 Discrimination is against the law.
-[CCO Name] must follow state and federal civil rights laws.
+[CCO Name] and its providers must follow state and federal civil rights laws.
 We cannot treat people (members or potential members) unfairly in any of our programs or activities because of a person’s:

 Age